CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 With the final projects, we’re looking to give our students:

 - Experience of collaborating in a team to deliver software
-- An opportunity to work with real stakeholders and requirements
+- An opportunity to solve real world business problems
 - The chance to bring together the different things they’ve learned
 - A real example to talk about in job interviews and guide their interests